vhdrjb/Rx2AndLocation/README.md

 There is an [Android Reactive Location](https://github.com/mcharmas/Android-ReactiveLocation) with Rx 1

-this library use android [FusedLocationProviderClient](https://developer.android.com/training/location/retrieve-current.html) and [RxAndroid](https://github.com/ReactiveX/RxAndroid)
+this library use android [FusedLocationProviderClient](https://developer.android.com/training/location/retrieve-current.html) and [RxAndroid 2](https://github.com/ReactiveX/RxAndroid)

 ## How to use